Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking

 \) }

 \endgroup \end{lemma}

 This is similar to \autoref{lem:specibt-bcc}, with the following differences:

 \begin{itemize}[leftmargin=*,nosep,label=$\blacktriangleright$] \item Linearization refines undefined behavior (\EG if the source program attempts to call a numerical value, which is now interpreted as an address).
-In this case, there is no source relation to relate to, so we assume that the initial source states are safe in both executions.
+In this case, there is no source relation to relate to, so we assume that the initial source state is safe under speculative execution.

 Note that we define safety only for the specific input in question, instead of requiring that the program is safe for all inputs.
 However, while sequential safety would typically only quantify over prefixes of one (deterministic) execution, safety under speculative execution actually quantifies over all possible execution paths (specified by different sets of directives $\mathcal{D}$).
 It would be insufficient to require only that there exists a safe path (this would be satisfied by the path that does not misspeculate).